 I hope this documentation helped you to understand this technology and now you do have a basic knowledge about gRPC JSON transcoding.

-We are all still all new to this technology and we are still taking the learning steps.
+We are all still new to this technology and we are still taking the learning steps.
 I don’t think there’s someone outside who can state that he is an expert on gRPC transcoding because there are lots of things you need to learn.

 I would say it’s a good experience and definitely, I would encourage everyone to give it a try.